tsunami416604/Testing1Agschi/Testingagschi1/includes/powershell-setup.md

 ---
 services: virtual-machines
-title: "設定 PowerShell"
+title: Setting up PowerShell
 author: JoeDavies-MSFT
-solutions:
+solutions: ''
 manager: timlt
 editor: tysonn

 ms.service: virtual-machines
 ms.devlang: na
 ms.topic: article
-ms.tgt_pltfrm:
+ms.tgt_pltfrm: ''
 ms.workload: infrastructure
 ms.date: 05/12/2015
 ms.author: rasquill
-translationtype: Human Translation
-ms.sourcegitcommit: b3fd172d8dc468780d483821d7067c053e39968e
-ms.openlocfilehash: 19c704d965ff3e2fc9ac8c5b623aeb386cb0b974

 ---
-## <a name="setting-up-powershell"></a>設定 PowerShell
+## Setting up PowerShell
-請先遵循下列步驟，您才可以使用 Azure PowerShell。
+Before you can use Azure PowerShell, follow these steps.

-### <a name="verify-powershell-versions"></a>確認 PowerShell 版本
+### Verify PowerShell versions
-您必須具備 Windows PowerShell 3.0 版或 4.0 版，才可以使用 Windows PowerShell。 若要尋找 Windows PowerShell 版本，請在 Windows PowerShell 命令提示字元中輸入這個命令。
+Before you can use Windows PowerShell, you must have Windows PowerShell, Version 3.0 or 4.0.
+To find the version of Windows PowerShell, type this command at a Windows PowerShell command prompt.

     $PSVersionTable

-您應該會看到如下的結果。
+You should see something like this.

     Name                           Value
     ----                           -----